woohoolabs/yin-middleware/README.md

 #### `JsonApiErrorHandlerMiddleware`

 It catches `JsonApiException`-s and responds with the JSON API error response associated with the exception.
+Available options for the middleware (they can be set in the constructor):

+- `isCatching`: If false, the middleware won't catch `JsonApiException`-s

 If you want to catch `\Exception`-s too, you have to extend the class and wrap it like that:

 ```php